Euronet Worldwide (EEFT)

 Like with revenue, we analyze EPS over a more recent period because it can provide insight into an emerging theme or development for the business.

-In Q3, Euronet Worldwide reported adjusted EPS of $3.62, up from $3.03 in the same quarter last year.
-This print was close to analysts’ estimates.
-Over the next 12 months, Wall Street expects Euronet Worldwide’s full-year EPS of $9.39 to grow 16.1%.
+In Q4, Euronet Worldwide reported adjusted EPS of $2.39, up from $2.08 in the same quarter last year.
+Despite growing year on year, this print missed analysts’ estimates, but we care more about long-term adjusted EPS growth than short-term movements.
+Over the next 12 months, Wall Street expects Euronet Worldwide’s full-year EPS of $9.70 to grow 13.8%.

 8. Return on Equity

-Over the last five years, Euronet Worldwide has averaged an ROE of 18.5%, impressive for a company operating in a sector where the average shakes out around 10% and those putting up 25%+ are greatly admired.
+Over the last five years, Euronet Worldwide has averaged an ROE of 19.4%, excellent for a company operating in a sector where the average shakes out around 10% and those putting up 25%+ are greatly admired.
 This shows Euronet Worldwide has a strong competitive moat.

 9. Balance Sheet Assessment